kilpkonn/msc-thesis/main.typ

     A unification problem for the return type of `life.get_answer()`.
     The goal is#linebreak()`Unify(<Life as HasAnswer>::Answer, u8)`.
     In context is `Implemented(Life: HasAnswer)` and `AliasEq(<Life as HasAnswer>::Answer = u8)`.
-    From these clauses we can solve the problem.
+    From these clauses, we can solve the problem.
   ],
 ) <rust-type-unification>

 === Borrow checking
 Another crucial step for the Rust compiler is borrow checking#cite-footnote("Rust Compiler Development Guide, MIR borrow check", "2024-04-06", "https://rustc-dev-guide.rust-lang.org/borrow_check.html", "https://web.archive.org/web/20230324181544/https://rustc-dev-guide.rust-lang.org/borrow_check.html").
-The main responsibilities for the borrow checker are to make sure that:
+The main responsibilities of the borrow checker are to make sure that:
 - All variables are initialized before being used
 - No value is moved twice or used after being dropped
 - No value is moved while borrowed